Optimal solutions for the Rubik's Cube: Thistlethwaite's algorithm

-Initially, Thistlethwaite showed that any configuration could be solved in at most 85 moves.
+Initially, Thistlethwaite showed that any configuration could be solved in at most 85 moves using a totally different method.
 In January 1980 he improved his strategy to yield a maximum of 80 moves.
-Later that same year, he reduced the number to 63, and then again to 52.
-By exhaustively searching the coset spaces it was later found that the worst possible number of moves for each stage was 7, 10, 13, and 15 giving a total of 45 moves at most.
-There have been implementations of Thistlewaite's algorithm in various computer languages.
+Later that same year, he reduced the number to 63 using a new approach, and then again to 52 using an entirely different approach which is now known as Thistlethwaite's algorithm.
+By exhaustively searching the coset spaces it was later found that the worst possible move count for each phase is 7, 10, 13, and 15 giving a total of at most 45 moves.
+There have been implementations of Thistlewaite's algorithm in various programming languages.